Voxel: Extensions

 A generalization of a voxel is the toxel, or temporal voxel.
-This is used in the case of a 4D dataset, for example, an image sequence that represents 3D space together with another dimension such as time.
-In this way, an image could contain 100×100×100×100 voxels, which could be seen as a series of 100 frames of a 100×100×100 volume image (the equivalent for a 3D image would be showing a 2D cross section of the image in each frame).
+This is used in the case of a 4D data set, such as an image sequence that represents 3D space together with another spatial dimension or a time dimension.
+In this way, an image could contain 100×100×100×100 voxels, which could be seen as a series of 100 frames of a 100×100×100 volume image (the equivalent for a 3D image would be showing a 2D cross-section of the image in each frame).
 Although storage and manipulation of such data requires large amounts of memory, it allows the representation and analysis of spacetime systems.